About Japanese Spitz

 The Japanese Spitz was developed in Japan during the 1920s and 30s by crossbreeding several Spitz-type breeds.
 It is thought that the breed started with German Spitz dogs bred to various small white Spitz-type breeds that were imported from around the world.
 The goal of the breeders was to produce a dog that would sport an attractive coat and have a personality that makes him a good companion for families.

 The first Standard for the breed wasn’t published in Japan until after World War II, after which point the breed began to gain popularity throughout Japan and into England.
 In 1977, the Japanese Spitz was accepted as a member of the Utility Group by the Kennel Club but it remains unrecognized by the AKC.
+But even so, there are many breed enthusiasts all around the world.
+In the UK, the Northern Japanese Spitz Club is the largest organization devoted to this unique breed, and helps unite all the owners and future owners who are in need of information about these rare dogs.

 The Japanese Spitz breed was developed by crossing several Spitz-type breeds together, including the German Spitz.
 After years of development, these Japanese breeders managed to create a standard for the small, white dog people now know and love.
 However, even though fairly popular throughout the world, these dogs are not so well-known in the United States.
 The main reason is their similarity to various other Spitz-type breeds, including the American Eskimo, which is also why they’re not recognized by the American Kennel Club.